finbourne/lusid-sdk-python-preview/sdk/docs/QuotesApi.md

 # **list_quotes_access_metadata_rules**
 > ResourceListOfQuoteAccessMetadataRule list_quotes_access_metadata_rules(scope, as_at=as_at)

-[EXPERIMENTAL] List all quote access metadata rules in a scope
+[EXPERIMENTAL] ListQuotesAccessMetadataRules: List all quote access metadata rules in a scope

 Get all the quote access metadata rules in the specified scope